AlfMueller/ftp-plugin-vscode/FTP-SETTINGS-README.md

 The settings explained:
 - `host`: Your FTP server address
+- `port`: Server port (default: 21 for FTP, 22 for SFTP, 990 for FTPS)
 - `username`: Your FTP username
 - `password`: Your FTP password
 - `remoteDirectory`: Default directory on server (optional)